A completed Bachelor's degree

 Months of entry

 This track involves the design and synthesis of complex molecular systems, addressing challenging problems, such as wound healing and drug delivery.
 At the interface of biology and chemistry you will get a solid foundation in modern synthetic organic chemistry, physical organic chemistry and chemical biology.
 This multidisciplinary knowledge is essential for industries of the future, where chemistry and life sciences become more and more intertwined.
-As a Chemistry for Life Master's student you will obtain the knowledge and skills you need to develop the next generation of medicines.
+As a Chemistry of Life Master's student you will obtain the knowledge and skills you need to develop the next generation of medicines.

 - 15 EC of compulsory courses